-The Health Information and Quality Authority (HIQA) was established under the Health Act 2007(2) with the primary aim to promote patient safety and quality throughout health and social care settings.
-HIQA has a statutory remit to develop standards, evaluate information and make recommendations about deficiencies in health information as outlined in the Health Act 2007.
-These statutory functions provide the basis for HIQA to have a central role in coordinating and facilitating the improved collection, use and dissemination of health information by all stakeholders.
+The Authority was established under the Health Act 2007(2) with the primary aim to promote patient safety and quality throughout healthcare.
+The Authority has a statutory remit to develop standards, evaluate information and make recommendations about deficiencies in health information as outlined in the Health Act 2007.
+These statutory functions provide the basis for the Authority to have a central role in coordinating and facilitating the improved collection, use and dissemination of health information by all stakeholders.

-In 2012, one key deficiency identified by both HIQA and a number of stakeholders was the absence of a national standard demographic dataset across the Irish health and social care sector.
+In 2012 one key deficiency identified by both the Authority and a number of stakeholders was the absence of a national standard demographic dataset across the Irish health and social care sector.
 At that time there was no standardised or agreed guidance on the collection of demographic data.
 The lack of a national demographic dataset had resulted in each health and social care provider designing their own rules for the data elements they wished to collect on each individual.

-Consequently a variety of approaches have been used to collect and format data elements.
-This results in many permutations and combinations for each data element.
+The outcome was that there are a variety of approaches to the data elements collected and the formats of these elements, with the possibility for many permutation and combinations for each data element.
 Examples include how to collect name details; for instance the name McCarthy can be collected as 'McCarthy', 'Mc Carthy', 'MacCarthy' and so forth.
-Date of birth can be collected as dd/mm/yy, dd/mm/yyyy, mm/dd/yy or mm/dd/yyyy leading to a potential for duplication of records.
+Date of birth can be collected as dd/mm/yy or dd/mm/yyyy or mm/dd/yy, leading to a potential for duplication of records.
 It is therefore crucial to have a single national standard to ensure consistency at a national and local level of such important demographic data.

-In 2013 HIQA published the National Standard Demographic Dataset and Guidance for use in health and social care settings in Ireland.
-We are now undertaking a revision of that Standard.
+In 2013 the Authority published the National Standard Demographic Dataset and Guidance for use in health and social care settings in Ireland.
+We are now undertaking a revision of that standard.